IMSmobile/XamarinPrototype/README.md

 ### Apps can also run in a Browser (req 3)
 There is a project in development to use Xamarin with a Browserplugin (https://github.com/xamarin/WebSharp).
 ### Have been shown to work with CI and CD (req 9, 10)
 Build server possible with Jenkins or Teamfoundation Build.
 Also Testcloud for different devices possible (fee required).
+More information here: https://developer.xamarin.com/guides/cross-platform/ci/intro_to_ci/